jvfon/Blog/articles/tech/Shopify/shopify-developers.md

 Hit the browser's back button.
 On your Shopify store, go back to "Apps" on the left hand side panel.

-Hit "Manage private apps".
+Hit "Manage private apps" on the main section.
 On the next section, copy the API key and save it.

 Click the theme's name located under "Private app name".
 You can also copy the API number form here.